Modeling the Influence of Environment and Intervention on Cholera in Haiti: Material and Methods

 \section{Material and Methods}

-For Ouest and Artibonite, we investigated the correlations between reported cholera cases and rainfall, temperature, and, in the case of Ouest, tidal range.
-We wanted to determine \itemize{ \item{if such correlations exist}, \item{the time delay between environmental conditions and recorded cholera outbreaks}, \item{if effectiveness of a recent vaccination program could be assessed by use of this model.}}
+For Ouest and Artibonite, we investigated the correlations between reported cholera cases and rainfall, temperature and, in the case of Ouest, tidal range.
+We wanted to determine. \begin{itemize}{ \item{if such correlations exist}, \item{the time delay between environmental conditions and recorded cholera outbreaks}, and \item{if the effectiveness of a recent vaccination program could be assessed by use of this model.}}\end{itemize}